The traditional Unix filesystem hierarchy is a bit complicated.

 lib, lib64 -> lib, libexec, sbin -> bin, and share.
 It can kinda be

-In its initial presentation the directory was /System/Links
+In its initial presentation the directory was /System/Links, and

 the directories were Executables, Libraries, Headers, Shared and